TudorPescaru/AnalysisOfScientificCompetencies/README.md

-# AnomalyDetectionAndKeywordExtraction
+# Analysis of Scientific Publications
-This repository contains my Bachelor's Thesis project on Keyword Extraction and Anomaly Detection in Academic Publications
+This repository contains my Bachelor's Thesis project on Analysis of Scientific Competencies.
+More information will be available in the official documentation of the project.